 There are dozens of well-known and highly respected Ashrams in Rishikesh and you'll be hard-pressed to find a hotel or cafe that doesn't offer yoga classes.
 I hadn't done too much yoga myself before visiting Rishikesh.
 But, since my hostel offered free rooftop yoga in the mornings, I thought it was the perfect chance to try something new.

-If you’ve ever wanted to become a Yogi, or Yoga instructor, there are also dozens of reputable schools in Rishikesh.
+If you've ever wanted to become a Yogi, or Yoga instructor, there are also dozens of reputable schools in Rishikesh.
 Due to the competition, Rishikesh is also one of the cheapest places to do the course!
+Below is a list of the best ashrams to check out in Rishikesh:

-9. Giant Swing
+9. Giant Swing in the Rishikesh Hills

 "I thought this was a list of the best things to do in Rishikesh for adventurers!"
 Okay, if Yoga and exploring decaying Ashrams aren't your idea of adventure, then the Rishikesh Giant Swing will be sure to get you back into the adrenaline "swing of things".